Helsinki-NLP/OPUS-repository/doc/WorkingWithSlots.md

-# General principles
+# General principles of storage slots

-* a slot is a repository with a unique name
+* a slot is a repository with a unique name (different [storage backends](StorageBackends.md) are possible)
 * each slot can have multiple branches, typically named by the user name of the user who owns it
-* each branch in a slot is connected to a group (of users)
+* each branch in a slot is connected to a group (of users), see [users and groups](UsersAndGroups.md) for more details on user management
 * the default group of a branch is `public` (= all users can read)
 * the group can be set when creating a slot/branch (see examples below)
+* every resource in every slot can have arbitrary metadata (see [managing metadata](ManagingMetaData.md))

 # Create a few test users, groups